near/NEPs/specs/RuntimeSpec/ApplyingChunk.md

 * Process [transactions](Transactions.md) (in order of *transactions*)
 * Process local [receipts](Receipts.md) (in order of *transactions* that generated them)
-* Process delayed [receipts](Receipts.md) (ordered first by block where they were generated, then first local receipts based on order of generating *transactions*, then incomming receipts, ordered by *incoming_receipts* order)
+* Process delayed [receipts](Receipts.md) (ordered first by block where they were generated, then first local receipts based on order of generating *transactions*, then incoming receipts, ordered by *incoming_receipts* order)
-* Process incomming [receipts](Receipts.md) (ordered by *incoming_receipts*)
+* Process incoming [receipts](Receipts.md) (ordered by *incoming_receipts*)

 When processing receipts we track gas used (including gas used on migrations).
-If we use up gas limit, we immidiately stop to process delayed receipts, and for local and incomming receipts we add them to delayed receipts)
+If we use up gas limit, we immediately stop to process delayed receipts, and for local and incoming receipts we add them to delayed receipts)

 * If any of the delayed receipts were processed or any new receipts were delayed, update indices of first and last unprocessed receipts in state